On complete embedded translating solitons of the mean curvature flow that are of finite genus

 \endproclaim \proclabel{ModifiedJacobiOperatorOfGrimEnd} \proof Indeed, by \eqnref{AsymptoticFormulaForGrimEndSmallScale},

 Thus, by \eqnref{AppBasicFormulaInCoordinateCharts},

 It follows that

-where $a=O\left(\opLog(r/\epsilon A)r^{-k}(r + \epsilon/r)^4\right)$, and since $r^{-1}(r + \epsilon/r)^4$ bounds $(r+\epsilon/r)^3$,
+where $a=\opO\left([1+\opLog(r/\epsilon R)]r^{-k}(r + \epsilon/r)^4\right)$, and since $r^{-1}(r + \epsilon/r)^4$ bounds $(r+\epsilon/r)^3$,

-where $b=O\left(\opLog(r/\epsilon A)r^{-(k+1)}(r + \epsilon/r)^4\right)$.
-The result follows. \newsubhead{Harmonic Extensions}[HarmonicExtensions] Let $v_p:]0,\infty[\rightarrow\Bbb{R}$ be the unique solution to \eqnref{GrimSurfaceEquation} which is defined over the whole positive half-line, as introduced in Section \subheadref{TheMCFSJacobiOperator}.
-Let $u_p$ be any primitive of $v_p$.
-Let $G_p$ be the surface of revolution obtained by rotating the graph of $u_p$ about the $z$-axis so that $G_p$ is the Grim paraboloid.
-Let $\hat{J}_p$ be its modified MCFS Jacobi operator, as constructed in Section \subheadref{TheModifiedMCFSJacobiOperator}.
-Observe that
+where $b=\opO\left([1+\opLog(r/\epsilon R)]r^{-(k+1)}(r + \epsilon/r)^4\right)$.
+The result follows. \newsubhead{The Regular Component}[TheRegularComponent] Theorem \procref{JIsLinearIsomorphismOverEnds} is derived from Theorem \procref{JIsLinearIsomorphismOverG} by a perturbation argument.
+First, let $v_p:]0,\infty[\rightarrow\Bbb{R}$ denote the unique solution of \eqnref{GrimSurfaceEquation} which is defined over the whole positive half-line, as in Chapter \headref{TheGrimParaboloid}.
+Let $u_p$ denote its primitive with initial value $0$ so that its graph is a Grim paraboloid.
+Let $\hat{J}_p$ denote its modified MCFS Jacobi operator, as defined in Section \subheadref{TheModifiedMCFSJacobiOperator}.
+Over the ball $B(2\epsilon R^4)$,